jonaire-tate/public-health-data-analysis/README.md

-# public-health-data-analysis
-Exploratory analysis of diabetes prevalence and social determinants of health using BRFSS and ACS data.

 # Public Health Data Analysis

 A two-level exploratory and predictive analysis of diabetes prevalence in the United States, examining both state-level socioeconomic factors and individual-level health indicators.